Pain Management Exam Prep

-What is a Platelet-Rich Plasma (PRP) Injection?
+What is a PRP Injection?

 This procedure is quite straightforward.
 We start by drawing a small vial of your blood and placing it in a centrifuge.
 The spinning action of the centrifuge separates your blood into platelet-poor plasma, packed red blood cells and platelet-rich plasma.